mfrogers/Assignment1/README.md

 # Assignment1
-you literally suck at this
+you all suck at this
+but i do to so its ok <3